 That’s why you can take a trip down memory lane through its streets and enjoy the rustic originality of the organically grown city developed over centuries.
 Not to mention, the town boasts a Baroque city center that attracts tourists throughout the year.

 Similarly, if you’re traveling with daughters who love their Disney princesses, the town sports a monumental castle that you can explore with your family.

 See Related: Thrifty Traveler Premium Review

-The town has a population of only 1800 people, making it ideal for a romantic getaway for two or even a family retreat with your loved ones.
+Ramsau is a miniature village where you can experience everything that European rural living has to offer.
+The town has a population of only 1800, making it ideal for a romantic getaway for two or even a family retreat with your loved ones.